That's supposed to be a harmless, vegetarian sauropod, right?

 In any case, look for fantasy worlds where wizards are finding dragon fossils and local legendary dragons who turn out to be surviving dinosaurs.

 Dinosaurs Are Dragons may be considered a subtrope of Prehistoric Monster, which talks about the pop-portraits of general prehistoric life.
-See also Our Dragons Are Different, Fiery Salamander, Here There Were Dragons, Giant Flyer, Reptiles Are Abhorrent, Ptero Soarer, and (naturally) Somewhere, a Palaeontologist Is Crying.
+See also Our Dragons Are Different, Fiery Salamander, Here There Were Dragons, Giant Flyer, Reptiles Are Abhorrent, Ptero Soarer, and (naturally) Artistic License - Paleontology.

 Note that this is not limited to dinosaurs, and can apply to other prehistoric reptiles like pterosaurs, too.

 In Yu-Gi-Oh!, Dragons are dinosaurs... sort of.
 Rex Raptor has a dinosaur Theme Deck.
 However, his two strongest monsters, Serpent Night Dragon and Red Eyes Black Dragon, are dragons.
+(And in his second duel with Joey later, he adds Tyrant Dragon to his deck.)
 Possibly justified as dragons are not affected by the arbitrary dinosaur weakness, and Rex may even be exploiting the confusion here.
 At the time the character was created, there were far too few cards actually based on dinosaurs for a real dinosaur deck, so obviously the next best thing is dragons.

 In the Yu-Gi-Oh! verse, a two-headed dragon is identified as a Tyrannosaurus rex.
 Um, yeah.